 Main Findings

-States with the Most Affected Small Businesses due to COVID-19
+States With the Most Pandemic-Proof Small Businesses

 Overall Rank |